It’s time for another weekly round-up where we share (what we see as) the most interesting and important articles from the previous seven days

 As always, linking to articles does not mean endorsement from The F-Word and certain links may be triggering.
 We welcome debate in the comments section and on Facebook/Twitter but remind readers that any comments containing sexist, racist, homophobic, transphobic or disablist language will be deleted immediately.
 If you notice that we’ve missed out any important articles from the past week, feel free to let us know.

 From the article: “I guffawed the first time I read the not-quite-accurate, titillating headline: ‘Lesbians beaten for refusing to kiss.’
 For starters, I’m bisexual, but that’s besides the point.
-My memories of the fight are addled by adrenaline.
-Maddeningly, I don’t remember exactly how it started.
-My persisting anger is directed not towards the idiots on the bus but the reduction of my battered face to cheap clickbait.”
+My memories of the fight are addled by adrenaline […] I don’t remember exactly how it started.
+My persisting anger is directed […] towards […] the reduction of my battered face to cheap clickbait.”

 Captain of migrant rescue ship says Italy ‘criminalising solidarity’(Daniel Boffey and Lorenzo Tondo, Guardian)